bcit-ci/CodeIgniter/user_guide_src/source/libraries/language.rst

 		:param	string	$alt_path: An alternative path to look in for the language file
 		:returns:	Array of language lines if $return is set to TRUE, otherwise void
 		:rtype:	mixed
+		:throws: RuntimeException when unable to load the language file

 		Loads a language file.